 Why You Will Love This Method

-My Well With Cannabis Community has asked me many times about making a Golden Dragon QWET tincture, so here is my easy beginner’s guide to making one at home.
+Members of my Well With Cannabis Community have asked me many times how to make a Golden Dragon tincture using the QWET method, so here is my easy beginner’s guide to making one at home!

-QWET stands for ‘quick wash extraction technique’ or ‘quick wash ethanol extraction’ and is a cannabis tincture often called “the golden dragon” or “ice dragon.”
+QWET stands for ‘quick wash extraction technique’ or ‘quick wash ethanol extraction.’

-This QWET extraction method makes a cannabis tincture using frozen cannabis, frozen alcohol, and quicker wash times to produce a lighter-colored, less-intensely flavored – but still highly potent – cannabis extract.
+This QWET method uses frozen cannabis, freezing cold alcohol, and quicker wash times to produce a lighter-colored, less-intensely flavored – but still highly potent – cannabis extract.

 A white countertop with a mason jar full of decarbed cannabis flower and a pink cup full of high-proof alcohol